-- ESR: In case of tuberculous pneumonia, the range will be 80-100 mm.
+- ESR: In the case of tuberculous pneumonia, the range will be 80-100 mm.

 - Chest X-Ray: Areas of Consolidation can be seen.

 - Sputum Examination: sputum should be examined with culture and sensitivity in the case of bacterial infection.
-Acid Fast Bacilli smear and culture to look out for tuberculous pneumonia, Fungal Culture as the name suggest to look for spores and hyphae of fungal organisms.
+Acid Fast Bacilli smear and culture to look out for tuberculous pneumonia, Fungal Culture as the name suggests looking for spores and hyphae of fungal organisms.

 - Pleural Fluid: pleural fluid is aspirated and cultured for diagnosis.

 Treatment is to cure the cause of Pneumonia as soon as possible followed by symptomatic relief to the patient:

 - Antibiotics: Give according to sensitivity result to avoid MDR.